mne-tools/mne-python/doc/install_mne_python.rst

 2. `PyCUDA <http://wiki.tiker.net/PyCuda/Installation/>`_
 3. `skcuda <https://github.com/lebedov/scikits.cuda>`_

-For example, on Ubutnu 15.10, a combination of system packages and ``git`` packages can be used to install the CUDA stack:
+For example, on Ubuntu 15.10, a combination of system packages and ``git`` packages can be used to install the CUDA stack:

 .. code-block:: bash